webmaster-exit-1/A-Faster-Torrc-Configuration/README.md

   tor --hash-password "Write your password here!"
   ```

-To start the Tor network in system-wide mode (all connections run through tor).
+<p>To start the Tor network in system-wide mode (all connections run through tor).<br>
-To start the Tor network on a per port number basis, leave out: **RunAsDaemon 1**.
+To start the Tor network on a per port number basis, leave out: <b>RunAsDaemon 1</b>.<br>
 Also make sure to comment out any ports you don't need.
-Ports that wont be used.
+Ports that wont be used.</p>

   ```bash
   sudo -S -u tor tor RunAsDaemon 1 -f /etc/tor/torrc & #By adding "&" this will run in the background.